-That's the bottom line message of the keynote I am delivering about right now on Powerful Partnerships.
+That's the core message of the keynotes I deliver on Powerful Partnerships.
 It reminds me of my days in high school when I was a restaurant server.

 Our restaurant was divided into sections of 6-8 tables, each assigned to an individual server.
 My first few days I spent a lot of time watching other servers to see what I could learn.
 Here are two lessons I picked up that I think reflect critical components of powerful partnerships.

 Some of my server colleagues engaged in what I call "one at a time" service.
 They saw a table in their section needed something, went to that table, did what needed to be done, and then returned to the server work area by the kitchen.
 This process occurred repeatedly each time they noted a table in need … back and forth, back and forth.